JomnTAL/spp-wordsim/README.md

-Software accompanying the RepEval 2017 EMNLP Workshop paper:
+Software accompanying this paper from the RepEval 2017 EMNLP Workshop

 # Requirements #